 Aren't Kellogg's Rice Krispies Just Made From Rice?

-When my daughter was first diagnosed with Celiac Disease back in 2011, Kelloggs did have a GF version of rice crispies, but it was discontinued not too long after....then for years I used Erewhorn brand, but they have been discontinued also.
+When my daughter was first diagnosed with Celiac Disease back in 2011, Kelloggs did have a GF version of rice crispies, but it was discontinued not too long after.
+Then for years I used Erewhorn brand, but they have been discontinued also.
 It can be very frustrating to find gluten-free products you love, and then no longer be able to find them.

 Making Rice Krispie Treats has been a long time family tradition for summer BBQ's and holiday desserts.
 They're loved by both kids and adults, and are an easy, no-bake treat.
 I continue to follow the "Original" Rice Krispie Treat Recipe only subbing in the gluten-free rice crispies.